Do you want more joy and less stress this season? It begins by planning for the holidays… NOW. Check out these 6 reasons why you should start today!

 Taking the time to think through and plan how you and your family can serve together this year, will help make sure it actually happens.

 Want to put together shoeboxes for Operation Christmas Child?
 Plan it now.
-Want to

 Want to volunteer to serve a meal?
 Sign your family up today!
-Want to

 Want to bake cookies and deliver them to elderly neighbors?
 Plan a baking day today and write it in the calendar… even if that is a few months away!

 Plan today and put in the calendar will ensure that you and your family can grow in faith together and serve together during the holiday season.

 You want to experience a frugal & simple holiday

 This summer I read aloud to my children Little House in the Big Woods.
 As I read through the Christmas chapter, I marveled at how sweet and simple their Christmas celebration was.

 Their decorations were minimal, the gifts were sparse, but the joy and love were abounding.

 Now I’m not saying that to have a frugal and simple holiday we have to imitate the Ingalls family but there are some takeaways here to remember.